MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Bookings/New-MgBookingBusiness.md

     - `[Number <String>]`: The phone number.
     - `[Type <String>]`: phoneType

-CUSTOMQUESTIONS <IMicrosoftGraphBookingCustomQuestion\[]>: All the custom questions of this business.
+`CUSTOMQUESTIONS <IMicrosoftGraphBookingCustomQuestion[]>`: All the custom questions of this business.
 Read-only.
 Nullable.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[AnswerInputType <String>]`: answerInputType
   - `[AnswerOptions <String[]>]`: List of possible answer values.
-  - `[DisplayName <String>]`: The question.
+  - `[DisplayName <String>]`: Display name of this entity.

-SCHEDULINGPOLICY `<IMicrosoftGraphBookingSchedulingPolicy>`: This type represents the set of policies that dictate how bookings can be created in a Booking Calendar.
+`SCHEDULINGPOLICY <IMicrosoftGraphBookingSchedulingPolicy>`: This type represents the set of policies that dictate how bookings can be created in a Booking Calendar.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[AllowStaffSelection <Boolean?>]`: True if to allow customers to choose a specific person for the booking.
   - `[MaximumAdvance <TimeSpan?>]`: Maximum number of days in advance that a booking can be made.
 It follows the ISO 8601 format.